 One option for short-term car insurance in Texas is to simply buy a six-month policy and cancel it early.
 For example, if you need insurance for only three months, you can enjoy the benefits of standard car insurance, and then cancel it halfway through.

 If you decide to go this route, it’s important to find a company that doesn’t charge cancellation fees.
-Most insurers don’t, but some high-risk companies — like Mercury and The General — may charge a fee for canceling your policy early.
+Most insurers don’t, but some companies that specialize in high-risk drivers — like Mercury and The General — may charge a fee for canceling your policy early.

 Consider flexible coverage from companies like Hugo

-Hugo is a new-age auto insurance company that specializes in flexible car insurance.
+Hugo is an Insurtech managing general agent that specializes in flexible car insurance.
 It offers pay-as-you-go policies for relatively affordable rates.
-The insurer offers policy periods as short as three days, allowing you to turn coverage off and on as needed.
+The company offers policy periods as short as three days, allowing you to turn coverage off and on as needed.

-But Hugo only offers liability coverage as of this writing, so it may not be a great option if you drive a newer vehicle — especially if your lender requires full coverage.
+But Hugo mostly offers only state-minimum liability coverage as of this writing, so it may not be a great option if you drive a newer vehicle — especially if your lender or leasing company requires full coverage.

 Have someone else add you to their policy

 One way to secure temporary coverage is to have a family member or friend add you to their policy for a short period.
 For example, if you’re visiting a family member and want to drive their car, they can typically add you to their policy for a set period of time.
-But keep in mind that every insurer and policy is different, so check with your company or insurance agent.
+But keep in mind that every insurer and policy is different, so check with your company or insurance agent to see if this is an option for you.

 Usage-based insurance